Deep Learning Installation

 Examples are installed only if corresponding component has been selected during installation.

-Deep Learning Service and Filters logs some information during execution to several files, located at %LocalAppData%/Adaptive Vision/Adaptive Vision Deep Learning 4.12 directory.
+Deep Learning Service and Filters logs some information during execution to several files, located at %LocalAppData%/Adaptive Vision/Adaptive Vision Deep Learning 5.1 directory.
 Total disk space used by these files should not exceed several MB.
 Files older than a couple of days are automatically deleted.
+More information are provided in the documentation of DL_ConfigureLogging filter.

 If this disk space requirement is unacceptable, Service can be executed in "minimal logging" mode.
 This can be achieved by running run_service_minimal_logging.bat script, located at Service installation folder.
 Note, that it will not lead to any observable performance improvement.